its-maneeshk/readme-md-ai/README.md

    - Modern AI-style
 4. Generates a clean, well-structured `README.md` using OpenAI and your metadata

+> 🔧 Note: The "Modern AI-style" template is still under active development and may evolve.

 ---

 ## 📥 Contributing

 We welcome contributions!
 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) and our [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) for details.

 ---